dezren39/roc2nix/README.md

 ## Quick start

-See [this example](./templates/quick-start/) for a simple roc app taken form [roc-parser](https://github.com/lukewilliamboswell/roc-parser/blob/main/examples/letters.roc) which builds a roc binary using 2 external deps
+See [this example](./templates/quick-start/) for a simple roc app taken from [roc-parser](https://github.com/lukewilliamboswell/roc-parser/blob/main/examples/letters.roc) which builds a roc binary using 2 external deps

 you can run the following to copy the template into your current folder